 (b) promptly inform the other party about the receipt of any data subject access request;

 (c) provide the other party with reasonable assistance in complying with any data subject access request;

 (d) not disclose or release any Shared Personal Data in response to a data subject access request without first consulting the other party wherever possible;

 (e) assist the other party, at the cost of the other party, in responding to any request from a data subject and in ensuring compliance with its obligations under the UK Data Protection Legislation with respect to security, personal data breach notifications, data protection impact assessments and consultations with supervisory authorities or regulators;

 (f) notify the other party without undue delay on becoming aware of any breach of the UK Data Protection Legislation;

 (g) at the written direction of the Data Discloser, delete or return Shared Personal Data and copies thereof to the Data Discloser on termination of this agreement unless required by law to store the personal data;

 (h) use compatible technology for the processing of Shared Personal Data to ensure that there is no lack of accuracy resulting from personal data transfers;

-(i) maintain complete and accurate records and information to demonstrate its compliance with this clause and allow for audits by the other party or the other party’s designated auditor]; and
+(i) maintain complete and accurate records and information to demonstrate its compliance with this Schedule 2 and allow for audits by the other party or the other party’s designated auditor; and

 (j) provide the other party with contact details of at least one employee as point of contact and responsible manager for all issues arising out of the UK Data Protection Legislation, including the joint training of relevant staff, the procedures to be followed in the event of a data security breach, and the regular review of the parties’ compliance with the UK Data Protection Legislation.